top of page

 Post-Graduate Study

-East Asian Medicine approaches to emotional trauma
+• East Asian Medicine approaches to emotional and nervous system regulation

-Acupuncture scar therapy
+• Acupuncture scar therapy and tissue integration work

 Training and Clinical Background